patroni/patroni/docs/rest_api.rst

 - be reachable via Patroni API;
 - not have ``nofailover`` tag set to ``true``;
 - have watchdog fully functional (if required by the configuration);
-- in case of a switchover or a failover in a healthy cluster, not exceed maximum replication lag (``maximum_lag_on_failover`` :ref:`configuration parameter <dynamic_configuration>`);
+- in case of a switchover in a healthy cluster or an automatic failover, not exceed maximum replication lag (``maximum_lag_on_failover`` :ref:`configuration parameter <dynamic_configuration>`);
-- in case of a switchover or a failover in a healthy cluster, not have a timeline number smaller than the cluster timeline;
+- in case of a switchover in a healthy cluster or an automatic failover, not have a timeline number smaller than the cluster timeline if ``check_timeline`` :ref:`configuration parameter <dynamic_configuration>` is set to ``true``;
 - in :ref:`synchronous mode <synchronous_mode>`:

   - In case of a switchover (both with and without a candidate): be listed in the ``/sync`` key members;
   - For a failover in both healthy and unhealthy clusters, this check is omitted.

 .. warning::
-    In case of a failover in a cluster without a leader, a candidate will be allowed to promote even if:
+    In case of a manual failover in a cluster without a leader, a candidate will be allowed to promote even if:
 	- it is not in the ``/sync`` key members when synchronous mode is enabled;
 	- its lag exceeds the maximum replication lag allowed;
-	- it has the timeline number smaller than the cluster timeline.
+	- it has the timeline number smaller than the last known cluster timeline.

 Restart endpoint